krivanek06/market-monitor/libs/shared/features/general-features/README.md

-# utils-client
+# general-features

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test utils-client` to execute the unit tests.
+Run `nx test general-features` to execute the unit tests.